ehlesp/smallab-k8s-pve-guide/G013 - Host hardening 07 ~ Mitigating CPU vulnerabilities.md

 Signed-By: /usr/share/keyrings/debian-archive-keyring.gpg
 ~~~

 Notice that both sources have the `non-free-firmware` components, which is where the microcode packages are part of.
-Then, I tried to install the `intel-microcode` package in my system with `apt`:
+Then, you try to install the `intel-microcode` package in the PVE system with `apt`:

 ~~~sh
 $ sudo apt install -y intel-microcode